 CUET and CBSE Boards Exam Pattern 2026

 There are a lot of differences between the exam pattern of CBSE Class 12 and the CUET UG exam.
 While preparing for these exams, candidates must first understand their exam pattern to know what to expect and how to strategize their preparations.
-CUET exam 2026 will be tentatively conducted in May/June 2026 in Computer-Based Test Mode.
+CUET exam 2026 will be conducted between May 11 and May 31, 2026, in Computer-Based Test Mode.
+CBSE Class 12 board exams will be conducted between February 17 and April 10, 2026.

 Check the table below for a brief comparison between CUET 2026 exam pattern and Class 12th CBSE exam pattern.